A fall simmer pot is my favourite way to fill our home with all-natural scents of the season. Get my fall stove top potpourri ideas.

 Cinnamon sticks are one of my go-to additions since they make our house smell like I’m baking pumpkin spice muffins or apple pie.
 Hello autumn!
 Perhaps it’s a bit cruel when my family discovers I’m not.
 Oops!
 Sometimes you just don’t have time, right?

 Putting together this fall stove top potpourri only takes a minute or two and is so worth it (see recipe card below).
 Hope you enjoy creating your own cozy autumn simmer pot.

 Pin this fall simmer pot recipe for later!

 Fall Simmer Pot Recipe

 - 3 sprigs fresh rosemary

 - 3 cinnamon sticks

-- Simmer on stove, topping up with water as needed.
+Simmer on stove at low setting.
+Be sure to top with water as needed.

 Have you fallen for fall?
 Check out these decorating ideas using nature from some of my friends!